https://ntp.niehs.nih.gov/go/857291

 More about defined approaches to testing and assessment

 NICEATM collaborated with the PETA Science Consortium International e.V., EPA, and member companies of the trade association CropLife America to develop in vitro defined approaches for classification of eye irritation potential of agrochemical formulations based on the GHS and EPA hazard classification systems.
-This public-private partnership was established as a means to develop confidence in non-animal methods for identifying potential eye irritants and thus encourage adoption and use.
-A three-phase, multi-laboratory evaluation assessed the applicability of different in vitro eye irritation test methods to this product class.
-A report published in 2021 describes generation and evaluation of data to support Phases 1 and 2 of the study.
-A poster presented at the 2024 annual meeting of the Society of Toxicology (Daniel et al., Ocular Toxicology session) describes outcomes of the study and an evaluation of the potential usefulness of defined approaches for classification of agrochemical formulations under GHS.
-A separate publication (van der Zalm et al. 2023) describes potential usefulness of defined approaches for classification of agrochemical formulations based under the EPA system.
+This public-private partnership was established as a means to develop confidence in nonanimal methods for identifying potential eye irritants and thus encourage adoption and use.
+A three-phase, multilaboratory evaluation assessed the applicability of different in vitro eye irritation test methods to this product class.
+A report published in 2021 describes generation and evaluation of data to support Phases 1 and 2 of the study; the results of Phase 3 testing were published in a January 2025 addendum to the report.
+A publication by van der Zalm et al. (2023) describes potential usefulness of defined approaches for classification of agrochemical formulations based under the EPA system.
+A forthcoming paper (Daniel et al. in preparation) will consider the Phase 3 data in a discussion of the potential usefulness of defined approaches to predict GHS and EPA classifications for ocular irritation potential of agrochemical formulations.

 Details of the Study

-Data generated were used to analyze alignment of predictions across non-animal assays and the rabbit test.
-Consensus predictions for each formulation were achieved based on majority alignment among individual assay results.
-Consensus predictions for each formulation were achieved for 26 and 27 of 29 formulations for EPA and GHS classification systems, respectively.
-These data will support ongoing work to develop a defined approach for assessing eye irritation potential of agrochemical formulations (van der Zalm et al. 2023).
+Data generated were used to analyze alignment of predictions across nonanimal assays and the rabbit test.
+Majority EPA predictions were achieved for 25 of 29 formulations (based on alignment among at least 2 of 3 methods).
+Majority GHS predictions were achieved for 27 of 29 formulations (based on alignment among at least 3 of 5 methods).
+These data will support ongoing work to develop a defined approach for assessing eye irritation potential of agrochemical formulations (van der Zalm et al. 2023; Daniel et al. in preparation).